Dog warden service

 Stroud District Council actively promotes responsible dog ownership and encourages all dog owners to neuter and microchip their pets and to be aware of their responsibilities under the Animal Welfare Act 2006.

-Stroud District Council has adopted Dog Control Orders, making it a legal requirement for all dog walkers (other than those with a registered assistance dog) to clean up after their dog has fouled.
-This order applies to anywhere in the District to which the public have a right of access.
-Anyone witnessed not cleaning up, could receive an on the spot fine of £75 or a maximum £1000 fine should the matter proceed to Court.
-The Council provides around 500 specific dog waste bins, but dog walkers can also use any litter bin or their general household waste bin to dispose of their dog waste.
-Dog walkers can be issued with a Fixed Penalty Notice of £75 for littering if they fail to dispose of poop scoops in the correct manner.
+it remains a legal requirement for all those in charge of a dog (other than those with a registered assistance dog) to clean up after their dog has fouled.
+This order applies to anywhere in the District to which the public has a right of access.
+Anyone witnessed not cleaning up could receive a fixed penalty notice of £75 or a maximum £1000 fine should the matter proceed to Court.
+The Council provides around 500 specific dog waste bins around the District but dog walkers can also use any litter bin or their own general household waste bin to dispose of their dog waste.
+You can also be issued with a Fixed Penalty Notice of £75 for littering if you fail to dispose of bags of collected fouling in the correct manner.

 Dog fouling facts and myths